HITS-MCM/MD-IFP/doc/doc.md

         >>>>>>>>>= 7RAMD-Gromacs/HSP90/SAD_3//RAMD-NH/TRJ14-0/ETRJ0-9/traj_comp_whole.xtc

-   Note, that the order of trajectories is important as it is exactly the same in the corresponding pkl file and the total number of trajectories (summed up over all IFP dataframes, see point 1) should be the same as the number of different trajectories (i.e. (Repl, Traj) , see above)
+   Note, that the order of trajectories is important as it is exactly the same in the corresponding pkl file and the total number of trajectories (summed up over all IFP dataframes, see point 1) should be the same as the number of different trajectories (i.e. (_Repl_, _Traj_) , see above)
-Thus, one can identify the trajectory from "Repl" and "Traj" value of a particular snapshot that you are interested in.
+Thus, one can identify the trajectory from _Repl_ and _Traj_ value of a particular snapshot that you are interested in.

 For example, if the first IFP dataframe file